Eduardo Romero Dianderas

 Hi, my name is Eduardo

-I am a Peruvian anthropologist interested in the histories, politics and emerging futures of tropical rainforest governance, both in Amazonia and elsewhere.
-Drawing on my longstanding interest in science and technology studies, critical media theory, anthropology, geography and history, I teach and write on topics such as global environmental governance, the politics of technical expertise and the rise of planetary knowledge infrastructures in the context of climate change and biodiversity loss.
+I am a Peruvian anthropologist interested in the histories, politics and emerging futures of tropical rainforests, both in Amazonia and elsewhere.
+Drawing on science and technology studies, media theory, anthropology, geography and history, I teach and write on topics such as global environmental governance, the politics of technical expertise and the rise of planetary knowledge infrastructures in the context of climate change and biodiversity loss.

 By following the activities of state engineers, land surveyors, Indigenous peoples, loggers and other human and nonhuman actors, Calculating Amazonia traces how the rising planetary push to render tropical rainforests into spaces of calculative transparency and accountability ultimately fuels epistemic and aesthetic struggles over the conditions by which different objects of environmental concern such as tropical timber or Indigenous territories are to be measured, calculated, aggregated and visualized at local and planetary scales.